MetaProvide/talked/README.md

 ```
 poetry run python3 -m talked
 ```
-Or by entering the virtualenv and then running the program:
+Or by entering the virtualenv and then running the program.
+We bind the internal server to all interfaces so it can be easily access outside the docker container:
 ```
 poetry shell

-python3 -m talked
+python3 -m talked --host 0.0.0.0
 ```

 Lastly remember to join the call before starting the program, as it will only join if there is a call in progress.